AnBapDan/REC-Platform-Meters/README.md

 <a name="readme-top"></a>

 [![LinkedIn][linkedin-shield]][linkedin-url]
-### Disclaimer

-This microservice was necessary for me to graduate in the Master's Degree in Engineering of Computer and Telematics.
-If interested, check [MSC Eduardo Almeida]() to know more!

 ### REC Platform - Meters Microservice

 The Renewable Energy Community Platform consists in a microservices API to enable and enhance Peer-to-Peer energy Transactions between Prosumers and consumers of a community.